Published: 14 nov. 2019

 The cell line must be matched with the correct media type and able to be cultivated in shake flasks e.g. no shear limitations.
 It must be freshly prepared from pre-cultures still in the logarithmic phase of growth.
 This will minimize lag time and give the cells the best chance to grow quickly.

-This post suggests ways in which the growth of cultures in a shake flask can be optimised.
+This article suggests ways in which the growth of cultures in a shake flask can be optimized.
 The key methods mentioned are:

 • Choose the right shaking throw and speed for your flask